Is Food Addiction Relevant to Substance Addiction

 When it comes to craving, 95% of foods people crave are high in calorie dense fat (Lim, 2012).
 When food that is high in calorie dense fat, people tend to overeat these foods, which can results in the food being stored in the body as fat (Lim, 2012).
 This then increases the crave which results to individuals consuming more and more high caloric foods that can inevitably lead to a more frequent consumption of high caloric feeds.
 This is similar to substance abuse because the more the substance is used, the higher chance the more frequent use occurs.

 Food addiction is technically not considered a disorder per the DSM; however, the neurotransmitters, especially when dopamine is involved plays a major role in addiction and shows a correlation between food addiction and substance addiction.
-An increase in dopamine has been linked to feelings of pleasure which can lead to addiction.
-This increase creates the feeling of award, which all major drugs and other forms of pleasurable behaviors increase in the same way, including eating (Straub, 2014).
-The obesity rate is drastically increasing, which is causing an increase in research to see if there is in fact a correlation between food addiction and substance addition.
+An increase in dopamine hah all major drugs and other forms of pleasurable behaviors increase in the same way, including eating (Straub, 2014).
+The obesity rate is drastically increasing, which is causing ans been linked to feelings of pleasure which can lead to addiction.
+This increase creates the feeling of award, whic increase in research to see if there is in fact a correlation between food addiction and substance addition.
 One argument that implies that food addiction and substance addiction are not related is the fact that food consumption is for survival and substance use is not (Avena, et al., 2012).
 Although the concept and research showing a correlation between food addiction and substance addiction is relatively young, research has been showing a plausibility between the two, especially how dopamine and neurotransmitters work almost identically between the two.
+You can visit Avante Institute, an addiction centre here to set people path’s straight, but it is better to prevent the addiction rather than wait for it to become an issue.

 Avena, N. M., Gold, J. A., Kroll, C., & Gold, M. S. (2012).
 Further developments in the neurobiology of food and addiction: Update on the state of the science.
 Nutrition, 28(4), 341-343. doi:10.1016/j.nut.2011.11.002